Skip to main content

 Technical Analysis

-The vulnerability CVE-2026-24934 in ASUSTOR ADM arises from improper certificate validation (CWE-295) within the Dynamic DNS (DDNS) function.
-Specifically, the device either uses an insecure HTTP connection or fails to properly validate SSL/TLS certificates when querying an external server to determine its WAN IP address.
-This insecure communication channel allows an unauthenticated remote attacker to conduct a Man-in-the-Middle (MitM) attack by intercepting and spoofing the server's response.
-Consequently, the device may update its DDNS record with a falsified IP address controlled by the attacker.
-This can lead to misdirection of network traffic, denial of service, or facilitate further malicious activities such as unauthorized access or data interception.
-The affected ASUSTOR ADM versions include 4.1.0 through 4.3.3.ROF1 and 5.0.0 through 5.1.1.RCI1.
-The CVSS v4.0 score is 6.3 (medium severity), reflecting network attack vector, low complexity, no privileges or user interaction required, but limited impact on integrity and availability.
-No patches are currently linked, and no exploits are known in the wild, but the vulnerability's nature makes it a credible threat vector for targeted attacks.
+CVE-2026-24934 is a vulnerability categorized under CWE-295 (Improper Certificate Validation) found in ASUSTOR's ADM operating system, specifically affecting the Dynamic DNS (DDNS) functionality.
+The DDNS feature queries an external server to determine the device's WAN IP address, but it either uses an insecure HTTP connection or fails to properly validate the SSL/TLS certificate when using HTTPS.
+This improper validation allows an unauthenticated remote attacker positioned on the network path to conduct a Man-in-the-Middle (MitM) attack.
+By intercepting and spoofing the response from the external server, the attacker can cause the ADM device to update its DDNS record with a falsified IP address.
+This can lead to misdirection of network traffic, potential denial of service, or redirection to malicious endpoints.
+The vulnerability affects ADM versions from 4.1.0 through 4.3.3.ROF1 and 5.0.0 through 5.1.1.RCI1.
+The CVSS v4.0 score is 6.3 (medium severity), reflecting network attack vector, no privileges or user interaction required, and limited impact on integrity and availability.
+No patches or exploits are currently publicly available, but the risk remains due to the nature of the flaw and the widespread use of ASUSTOR NAS devices in enterprise and SMB environments.

 Potential Impact